jinvanstee/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/54.png

 My transaction says let member #1 have a read only copy of Child #2’s health record.
 This would be extremely useful when every year millions of kids get physicals in order to play a sport.
-Imagine having your medical provider authorize your child’s health record to approve them playing a sport.
+Imagine having the guardian authorize their child’s health record to approve them playing a sport.
 I know my parents would've enjoyed not dealing with both, the High School and the Medical Provider, to just play a sport.
 Also, because it is read only, the member wouldn't be able to change any information.

 10. You can view this transaction by **clicking on childform** on the left and then **Show All** on your child.
 Notice that member #1 is now in the child’s description